oyve/barometer-trend/README.md

 ![Node.js CI](https://github.com/oyve/barometer-trend/workflows/Node.js%20CI/badge.svg)
 # barometer-trend
-Calculate the tendency and trend of a barometer for a one to three hour period.
+Calculate the tendency and trend of a barometer for a one to three hour period with barometric weather predictions.
-Barometric weather predictions by barometer tendency and trend.

 ## Features
 - Tendency and trend of the barometer for the *last hour* or *three hours* (`FALLNG|SLOWLY`)-
-- Prediction of weather and systems
+- Prediction of weather and systems:
   - By pressure tendency only (`Expect gale force weather'`)
   - By pressure tendency, thresholds and wind direction (`Increasing rain, clearing within 12 hours.`)
   - By seasonal pressure thresholds for winter and summer (`Cloudy and humid, thunderstorms`)